maaliHasan/RainbowSDK/README.md

 That's all!
 Your Android application is ready for connecting to Rainbow!

-## Connect to Rainbow
+## Connecting to Rainbow
 ---------

-In order to connect to Rainbow you You need to have a valid Rainbow account , simply click [here](https://www.openrainbow.com/)if you dont have one .
+In order to connect to Rainbow you You need to have a valid Rainbow account , simply click [here](https://www.openrainbow.com/) if you don't have one .

 After getting a valid account you have to start the rainbow service first then signin , if you want to connect to the official Rainbow environment use the following `signin` method